Lyonk71/pandas-usaddress/README.md

 # pandas-usaddress
 The usaddress library made easy with Pandas.

-Also supports standardizing addresses to USPS standards.
+Also supports standardizing addresses to meet USPS standards.

 # Installation